-Over the last number of years we have seen our relationship deepen and intensify as we worked together to move Europe forward, particularly during the Irish Presidency of the Council of the European Union in 2013.
-We intend to be supportive of the Luxembourg presidency in the second half of 2015 and look forward to maintaining the excellent relationship developed over a long period.
+Over the last number of years we have seen our relationship deepen and intensify as we worked together to move Europe forward, particularly during the Irish Presidency of the Council of the European Union in 2013 and the Luxembourg Presidency in 2015 and we look forward to maintaining the excellent relationship developed over a long period.

 We are determined to build on this and to further enhance our ties in the period ahead.
 In doing this, we are building on solid ground and are already seeing signs of increased trade, employment and tourism.

 The Irish Community living and working in Luxembourg continues to grow and includes business people, citizens working in the EU Institutions, school teachers, students and Irish people who have simply decided to call Luxembourg home.
 Their vibrant and unique contribution in the business and cultural spheres can be seen regularly at the events held by the Luxembourg-Irish societies, associations and clubs across the country.

 There are significant historic and cultural links between the Grand Duchy of Luxembourg and Ireland.